ybigsur5/Textify-An-OCR-File-Extractor/README.md

 ## 🙏 Acknowledgments

 - 📚 Tesseract-OCR community
-- 🛡️ Python developers
-- 👥 Open source contributors
+- 👥 DigiFoe Community, who helped me to test it in the group session

 ## ⚠️ Disclaimer